What is blackout poetry? How can you use it?

-Looking for a fun poetry activity?
-This will guide you on how to teach blackout poetry — and why you should!
+This guide will show you exactly how to teach blackout poetry — and why you should!

 You know those books on your shelf that are falling to pieces?
 Grab ’em!
-You’re going to love using them for blackout poetry!
+You’re going to love using them for blackout poems!

 Let’s get started!